 So is a dry nose a real indication of poor health?
 Read on to learn what the experts have to say about this.

 What Makes a Dog's Nose Wet?

-Many people claim that the dry nose, sick dog concept is a myth, but as mentioned before, out of several clients who scheduled appointments for their dog's dry noses, several dogs really ended up being sick and requiring treatment.
-I wouldn't therefore be too quick to dismiss a dry nose, just because so and so claims it to be an old wive's tale that is hard to die.
-The truth is, as many things in life, there are variables.
-To better understand dry noses in dogs it is helpful understanding better the dynamics behind moisture on a dog's nose.
+Many people claim that the "dry nose, sick dog" concept is a myth, but as mentioned before, out of several clients who scheduled appointments for their dog's dry noses, several dogs really ended up being sick and requiring treatment.
+I wouldn't, therefore, be too quick to dismiss a dry nose just because so-and-so claims it to be an old wive's tale.
+The truth is, just like with most things in life, there are variables.
+To better understand dry noses in dogs, it is helpful to better understand the dynamics behind moisture on a dog's nose.

 Lack of Licking